ejaxon/data-cleaning-final-project/README.md

 1. run_analysis.R - A script which processes the original data into two tidy datasets
 2. CodeBook.md - A codebook containing information on the processing of the raw data and descriptions of all variables.
-3. tidy_full.csv - The first tidy dataset specified by the assignment.
+3. tidy_full.txt - The first tidy dataset specified by the assignment.
-4. tidy_average.csv - The second tidy dataset specified by the assignment.
+4. tidy_average.txt - The second tidy dataset specified by the assignment.

 ## Running the Script